SPCA 40T: Design and development

-The two 40Ts were followed by a single example designated 41T with more powerful Salmson 9Nc engines that first flew on 12 December 1931.
+The first two aircraft, designated 40T, were followed by a single example, designated 41T; the latter was equipped with more powerful Salmson 9Nc engines and made its first flight on 12 December 1931.
+The type was acquired by the French Government.
 Services Aeriens de Madagascar operated the 41T between Tananarive and Broken Hill (where the route connected with Imperial Airways).

-Eventually, the 40Ts were fitted with this same engine, at which time they were redesignated SPCA 218.
+Eventually, both of the 40Ts were fitted with this same engine, at which time they were redesignated SPCA 218.